 Discontinuing Lessons | Every student stops taking lesson at some point.
 Ideally, this decision is made thoughtfully with plenty of discussion between the teacher, parent, and student so that lessons can cease with a positive sense of closure.
 For this reason, we ask for two weeks notice prior to discontinuing lessons.
 However, the teacher respects the student’s right to end lessons at any time.
 Note: At the discretion of the director, students may be asked to discontinue lessons at any time if they have unpaid tuition, an excess amount of absences/unprepared lessons, or if they show a lack of interest.

 Parent Participation | Parents are encouraged to be supportive and active participants in practice at home.
 Parents are also encouraged to attend and quietly observe lessons approximately once a month.
 Your child’s teacher will provide you with details of how you can best assist your child in their musical studies.

 Studio Events | Each year, the studio schedules a number of both small and large events for students and their parents.
 Studio recitals are a formal setting and are exciting opportunities for students to showcase their hard work and improvement over the year in the presence of their family and friends.
 Recitals are not required, but are highly suggested and a lot of fun.
 Generally, there are recitals for Winter and Spring, but others may be offered throughout the year.
 These opportunities are communicated with students and families during the year.

 Communication | There are many great ways to stay informed regarding studio news and events!

 The best way to contact us is via email: email@example.com, which will be promptly returned with an email reply or phone call.
-Phone calls are also welcome, but be advised that we are often teaching classes and unable to answer the phone.
+Phone calls are also welcome, but be advised that office hours are 2pm-6pm on weekdays.
 Please leave us a voicemail so that we can return your call.
 The teachers welcome emails or text messages from students during the week if they have questions regarding their repertoire or other matters.